 The Oculus Rift launched in late March with a lineup of games which were both exciting and new.
-Since the launch of the Oculus Rift, many new games have been released and so, naturally, it’s time for a big update to our ‘best games’ list.
+Since the launch of the Oculus Rift, many new Oculus Rift games have been released and so, naturally, it’s time for a big update to our ‘best games’ list.

 Many of the games being released now are no longer just ports, there built specifically for virtual reality.
 Some of the games cost $5, some cost $60, and buying every game for the Rift at this point would certainly cost as much as the device — if not more.
 Not everything is worth your time, but at least a dozen or so are worth it.

 If you’ve already bought a Rift, you’ve played a lot of games included with the device but there a few others we’ve added to this feature.
-These are our favorite VR games for the Oculus Rift so far: the ones that have amazed us, scared us, and made us feel like were playing games for the first time.
+These are our favorite Oculus Rift games so far: the ones that have amazed us, scared us, and made us feel like were playing games for the first time.